Johnson County Natural Resources Plan

 Johnson County, Kansas

-In 2019, Vireo worked with stakeholders and officials from all over the county to create a Systemwide Natural Resources Management Plan for Johnson County’s 10,000+ acres of County-owned parkland.
+In 2019, Vireo worked with stakeholders and officials from all over the county to create a Systemwide Natural Resources Plan for Johnson County’s 10,000+ acres of County-owned parkland.
 The effort documented the area’s natural resources, included significant public engagement, and put plans in place to protect (while increasing access to) the county’s wildest areas.
+Vireo also led a comprehensive update to the plan, which was adopted in late 2025.

-Today, Vireo is leading a comprehensive update to the 2019 plan, working with more than 40 stakeholders and experts.
+In 2025, Vireo led a comprehensive update to the 2019 plan, working with more than 40 stakeholders and experts.
 The update includes:

 assessing the progress made following the 2019 plan